|

 and we used to go to school together.

-William Frank Heiden - We used to go sparrow hunting with him back when there was
+William Frank Heiden - We used to go sparrow hunting with him

 a bounty on sparrows.
 He used to put the dead sparrows in his